gboeer/gboeer.github.io/drafts/yolo_versions.md

 - Higher accuracy with minimal loss in speed.

 **Implementation:** [Darknet YOLOv3 GitHub Repository](https://github.com/pjreddie/darknet)
-**License:** WTFPL (do what the fuck you want to public license) (permissive, suitable for commercial use)
+**License:** [WTFPL](https://github.com/pjreddie/darknet/blob/master/LICENSE.fuck) (do what the fuck you want to public license) (permissive, suitable for commercial use)

 ---

 ## YOLO v4 (2020)

-YOLO v4 was developed by Alexey Bochkovskiy after Joseph Redmon stepped away from computer vision research.
+YOLO v4 was developed by [:octocat: Alexey Bochkovskiy](https://github.com/AlexeyAB) after Joseph Redmon stepped away from computer vision research.
 YOLO v4 focused on accessibility, making it easier for developers to train models on custom datasets.
 It added features like mosaic augmentation, CIoU loss, and CSPDarknet53 as the backbone.

 **Highlights:**
 - Improved training techniques and augmentation methods.